 - Be prepared to have your ideas challenged occasionally.

-Review this Netiquette article by Learn the Net to familiarize yourself with Internet etiquette.
+Review this Netiquette article to familiarize yourself with Internet etiquette.

 Communicating With Your Instructor

 Your Hawkeye instructor will be your guide and facilitator for the online course.
 You should contact your instructor any time you have questions about the course, assignments, exams, or would like clarification of any information in your textbook.
 Your instructor is here to assist and guide you to successful completion of the course.

 It is essential to maintain regular contact with your instructor.
 Ask your instructor for tips that may apply specifically to the course.
 If you have any questions or you are unsure about how to begin, ask your instructor right away to avoid getting behind in class.

 Hawkeye’s online instructors use a variety of means to communicate with you including: